francescogerardomarra/its/modulo26/4_security.md

     - This setting specifies the **inactivity timeout** for the session.

-    - **Inactivity Timeout**: The session will be considered expired if the user does not perform any action (e.g., make a request) within the defined period (30 minutes in this case).
+    - **Inactivity Timeout**: The session will be considered expired if the user does not perform any action (e.g. make a request) within the defined period (30 minutes in this case).
         - If the user is idle for 30 minutes without interacting with the application, the session will automatically expire.

     - **Behavior**: After the inactivity timeout period, the session will be invalidated, and the user will be redirected to the `/session-expired` URL.